 Adam works across multiple practice areas, suiting his versatile oral and written advocacy.
 Adam was called to the Bar in 2013.

 Prior to pupillage Adam was appointed as in-house counsel to Sovereign Trust (Hong Kong) Limited, a financial intermediary business.
-He managed cross-border litigation and disputes, along with compliance to financial regulations and working in collaboration with the Hong Kong equivalent to the Serious Fraud Office (The Joint Financial intelligence Unit).
+He managed cross-border litigation and disputes, along with compliance to financial regulations and working in collaboration with the Hong Kong equivalent to the Serious Fraud Office (The Joint Financial Intelligence Unit).

 A subsequent appointment as director of the firm saw Adam oversee private client affairs, giving him a depth of insight into building personal relationships.
 Adam brings this to bear in criminal litigation, quickly building rapport with lay clients and witnesses, putting them at ease with his confident, understanding manner.

 As a member of the junior junior treasury counsel scheme, Adam accepts civil instructions from the Government Legal Department under those terms.
+Adam is additionally a CPS panel advocate.

 Cassel Scholar of Lincoln’s Inn (Major, named BPTC scholarship)